duyxyz/Web2Apk/README.md

-# Web to App Converter
+# Website to APK Converter

 This is a simple Flutter application that acts as a web wrapper.
 It automatically loads a specified website URL using an embedded `InAppWebView`.